MPCP Ecosystem

 For operators building a Policy Authority

 Deploy mpcp-policy-authority as a service (Docker Compose, one command) or integrate mpcp-reference SDK primitives directly into an existing backend.
-See the Policy Authority README for setup details.
+See the Integration Guide for setup details.

 Current implementation status